sitory/libgdx-3d-blender/README.md

 Random notes: For better compatibility with the Blender G3D Exporter addon.
 Convert your Curves to Meshes with Alt-C, parent bones with Armature Deform when animating.
 A good value for 2D animation is "Armature Deform - With Automatic Weights"

+#Invert model sides in object mode with R -> Y -> -1

 #CTRL+I to invert selection

 Vertex connect: Hotkey j